tessguefen/miva_transients/README.md

 ## Usage

-There are two main functions you can use:
+There are two simple functions you can use:

 ### Setting a Transient